jarviscanada/jarvis_data_eng_NiharSheth/README.md

 ## Professional Experiences

+**Application Developer, National Bank of Canada (2022-present)**: Took on back-end and front-end tasks as a junior developer.
+Worked on and implemented projects such as Java 8 to 11 migration on existing internal applications, scripting for API endpoints.Technologies used: Java, Maven, Urban Code Deploy, Jenkins, Python.

 **Software Developer, Jarvis (2021-present)**: Developed and implemented various data engineering projects making use of various technologies and languages.

 **IT Technician, TTEC Computers Inc. (2020-present)**: Provided IT support and internal support through updating and upgrading ticketing system (ConnectWise Manage).
 Responsibilities included client support, product management, service documentation and data entry.